zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_password_rule.rst

   \* \ :literal:`name`\ : Cannot be specified because the name has already been specified in the \ :literal:`name`\  module parameter.

-  Properties omitted in this dictionary will remain unchanged when the password rule already exists, and will get the default value defined in the data model for password rules in the :term:\`HMC API\` when the password rule is being created.
+  Properties omitted in this dictionary will remain unchanged when the password rule already exists, and will get the default value defined in the data model for password rules in the \ :ref:`HMC API <HMC API>`\  book when the password rule is being created.

   | **required**: False
   | **type**: dict